KTM: Motorcycles: Stefan Pierer Era (1992–2025)

-Bajaj Auto Era
+Motorcycles: Bajaj Auto Era (2025–present)

-In 2025, Bajaj Auto, who were until now holding 49% stake in Pierer Mobility had offerred to take full control of KTM and its siter concerns by an 800 million Euro debt package.
+In 2025, Bajaj Auto, who were until now holding 49% stake in Pierer Mobility had offerred to take full control of KTM and its sister concerns by an 800 million Euro debt package.
 The deal was concluded in November 2025.
 Pierer Mobility is due to be rennamed as Bajaj Mobility which will hold 74.94% shares in KTM; rest of which lies in public hands.